 Figure 1.2.
 Atmosphere Opacity of Electromagnetic Waves

+Source: © xxxxxxxxx.
+Please indicate the exact source from where the image was reproduced.

 We call the parts of the light spectrum that can get through the air atmospheric windows.
 These are the parts of the electromagnetic spectrum where the opacity (how much light is blocked) is close to 0%.
 If the opacity is 100%, then no light with that wavelength can get through the air to reach the ground.